schollz/find3/doc/tracking_your_phone.md

 ## Source

-If you are interested, the app is completely open-source and available at  https://github.com/schollz/find3-android-scanner.
+If you are interested, the app is completely open-source and available on [Github](https://github.com/schollz/find3-android-scanner).